Types of Debt

 You’re hiding your financial situation from your family

-It can be all too easy to stick your head in the sand and avoid talking about your issues, however, secretive behavior can be a sign that you’re not handling your problems.
+It can be all too easy to stick your head in the sand and avoid talking about your issues, but secretive behaviour can be a sign that you’re not handling your problems as well as you could be.

 You’re losing sleep